openblockchains/austrian-blockchain-whitepapers/README.md

 Surprise, surprise - the only open (source) code is the blockchain contracts to grab your money (and - of course - the contract code is just a run-of-the-mill copy used by all the other schemers).
 Compare this to the humble [/OpenBlockchains education initiative](https://github.com/openblockchains) by a single random nobody funded by zero dollars ($0) and written and coded in free time - See a difference?

+---

+**Disclaimer: Short version: Please think for yourself.**

+**Long version: Nothing contained on these pages is, or should be construed as providing or offering, investment, legal, accounting, tax or other advice.
+Do not act on any opinion expressed here without consulting a qualified professional.
+Note: The writers do not hold a position in any crypto tokens or cryptocurrency or blockchain company.**

+---

+**New to CryptoCurrencies and CryptoTokens?**

+**See the [Last Week Tonight with John Oliver (HBO) Video on CryptoCurrencies](https://www.youtube.com/watch?v=g6iDZspbRMg) @ YouTube (30min).**

+**Digital currencies and "platform" app tokens are generating a lot of get-rich-quick excitement.
+John Oliver enlists Keegan-Michael Key to get potential investors equally excited about the concept of caution.
+Buyer beware!**